 Finally, let us discuss some possible experimental relevance of our results.
-The value of the physical parameters appropriate for α' -NaV2O5 have been estimated in Ref.3, where we have $t{\parallel} \sim 0.14$ eV, $t{\perp} \sim 0.30$ eV, and $V{\parallel} \sim V{\perp} \sim 0.8$ eV, which lead to $J_1 \sim 1.6$ eV, $J_2 \sim 0.10$ eV, and $g \sim 0.75$.
-We thus find that the real material may be in the region of $g \lesssim 1$, where the spin degrees of freedom are not completely separated from the charge degrees of freedom.
+We have rough estimates of the values of the physical parameters appropriate for α' -NaV2O5; according to ref.,3) we have $t{\parallel} \sim 0.14$ eV, t{\perp} ~ 0.30 eV, and V{\parallel} ~ V{\perp} ~ 0.8 eV, which lead to $J_1 \sim 1.6$ eV, $J_2 \sim 0.10$ eV, and $g \sim 0.75$.
+We thus find that the real material may be in the region of $q \leq 1$, where the spin degrees of freedom are not completely separated from the charge degrees of freedom.
 The anomalous response of the spin degrees of freedom may therefore be expected.
-We here want to point out that the value of J{eff} estimated from the uniform susceptibility observed in experiment (which takes the value \sim 600 - 700 K at $T\sim$ 0 K) indeed decreases with increasing temperature,9 which is consistent with the results of our calculation.
-Our explanation is that the effective spin exchange coupling constant depends on the fluctuation of pseudospins, the temperature dependence of which is strong above the crossover temperature $(T^ \sim 0 \text{ K in this material})$ where the spin-charge coupling becomes relevant.
-The reported20 temperature dependence of the nuclear spin-lattice relaxation rate $1/T_1$ in this material is also interesting in the present respect.
-The measured14 strong temperature dependence of the integrated optical spectral weight have also been discussed in terms of the destruction of shortrange spin correlations which occurs as the temperature is increased.21 We thus want to point out that observed anomalous spin dynamics in the disorder phase of α' - NaV_2O_5 may possibly be a consequence of this type of spin-charge coupling.
-Because the anomalous charge dynamics has also been noticed in other transition-metal $oxides^{29}$ and some organic systems30, we hope that the present study will stimulate further researches on the intriguing interplay between the spin and charge degrees of freedom of strongly correlated electron systems with the CO instability.
+We here point out, e.g., that the value of $J{\rm eff}$ estimated from the uniform susceptibility observed in experiment (which takes the value $\sim 600 - 700$ K at $T \sim 0$ K) indeed decreases with increasing temperature,9) which is consistent with the results of our calculation.
+Our explanation is that the effective spin exchange coupling constant depends primarily on the fluctuation of pseudospins, the temperature dependence of which is strong above the crossover temperature ($T^ \sim 0$ K in this material) where the spin-charge coupling becomes relevant.
+The reported20) temperature dependence of the nuclear spin-lattice relaxation rate $1/T_1$ in this material is also interesting in the present respect.
+The measured $^{14)}$ strong temperature dependence of the integrated optical spectral weight have also been discussed in terms of the destruction of short-range spin correlations which occurs as the temperature is increased.21) Although the real material α' -NaV2O5 is modeled well as a 2D trellis-lattice system in particular for its charge degrees of freedom, we here want to point out that observed anomalous spin dynamics in the disorder phase of this typical CO material may possibly be a consequence of this type of spin-charge coupling.

+Because the anomalous charge dynamics has been noticed also in other transition-metal oxides29) and some organic systems,30) we hope that the present study will stimulate further researches on the intriguing interplay between the spin and charge degrees of freedom of strongly correlated electron systems with CO instability.